-- 1. Follow the first two steps above. - 2.
+- 1. Follow the first two steps above. - The Environmental Protection Agency doesn't Sagard doesn't 2.
 Look for labels that say the product can be used in healthcare or hospital settings. - 3.
 When using the disinfectant during the day, is the dwell or contact time less than five minutes (30-60 seconds is recommended)?